 - Learn calorie and fat counts — Download an App, or just start googling calorie and fat contents of foods you eat regularly.
 Becoming familiar with those numbers can help you stay within limits for maintaining healthy body weight.

 - Control your cholesterol — Be aware of HDL and LDL cholesterol and triglyceride counts in foods.
 Have periodic cholesterol checks, and prioritize maintaining your cholesterol within the healthy range for men.

 - Avoid nutrient-poor foods — Foods and beverages that are packed with empty calories do not satisfy the body’s nutritional needs.
 That means excessive calories must be consumed, or that hunger will return prematurely, which results in over-eating.

 - Relax — Take some quiet time out of your routine every day to relax and decompress.

-- Get Enough Sleep — Insufficient amounts or quality of sleep is a serious threat to heart health.
-Change your mattress or pillow if necessary for comfort, keep sheets clean, make your bed, eliminate all light emitting electronics, and minimize noise in your sleep space.
+- Get enough sleep — Insufficient amounts or quality of sleep is a serious threat to heart health.
+Change your mattress or pillow if necessary for comfort, keep sheets clean, make your bed, eliminate all light-emitting electronics, and minimize the noise in your sleep space.

 - Annually — See your primary care doctor for routine annual physical exams.
 Discuss your level of regular physical activity and your nutritional habits, as well as your family medical history with your doctor.

-- More Frequently — Have your cholesterol, blood pressure, and heart rate readings taken more frequently if you have been diagnosed with a heart-related medical condition.
+- More frequently — Have your cholesterol, blood pressure, and heart rate readings are taken more frequently if you have been diagnosed with a heart-related medical condition.
 Have treadmill or chemical stress testing conducted, if your doctor recommends such testing for you.